Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ## Grant Users Access to HAi features

-To access the HAi capability of Hornbill Service Manager, your User Account must have one of the following roles associated.
+To access the HAi capabilities of Hornbill Service Manager, your User Account must have one of the following Service Manager roles associated.

 |Role|Description|
 |-|-|